steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 timer is set to the timeslice duration and the cause is set accordingly.

 ---
+## Handlers

+### Pgm Trap Handler
+Tries to passup the trap to a higher level handler using the passup function , if its unsuccesful it terminates the process and dispatches a new one.

+### Tlb Handler
+Tries to passup the tlb to a higher level handler using the passup function , if its unsuccesful it terminates the process and dispatches a new one.

+### Syscall and Breakpoint Handler
+The YAEOS Syscall and breakpoint handler only supports the first 10 syscalls for processes in kernel mode, if the cause of the exception is a breakpoint or the process is in user mode it tries to pass it to a higher level handler, or a pgm trap handler with the cause "Reserved Instruction" if the process in user mode tries to use a reserved syscall, using the passup function and if unsuccesful it terminates the process and dispatches a new one.
+If the process is in kernel mode and the exception is a syscall the handler checks which syscall is being called, sets the appropriate parameters to the respective function and calls it, storing any return values in the "a" registers of the process.
+If the handler completes its job succesfully without passing up, it restores the caller if there is a running process, or it dispatches a new one if there isn't.

+### Passup helper function
+Checks if the process has a higher level handler stored in its corrisponding new area (sysbk, tlb or pgmtrap), if there is one the current state will be saved in the old area and the new area will be loaded, if there isn't the function will return a failure.

+---
 ## Syscalls

 ### SYS1: Create process